xdrip/xdrip_docs/docs/install/libreBT.md

 <img src="../images/M-BT-BK.png" style="zoom:75%;" />

 Position it correctly on your sensor.
 Some bridges have very little tolerance in respect with angle and distances to the sensor.

+!!!info "External Add-on"
+    If your sensor requires an [out of process algorithm](../../use/OOP), make sure it is installed now.

 </br>